minagawah/rust-perlin-wasm-test/README.md

 # rust-perlin-wasm-test

-Generates wind streamlines using WASM.
+Generates wind blown particles using WASM.

 [1.
 About](#about)
 [2.
 Develop](#dev)